Posted on May 29, 2020 by hbrooks

-In a press update earlier this week, Governor Lamont released a “Roadmap for Reopening Connecticut” document with details on Phases 2 & 3 of the state’s reopening strategy, as well as a progress report on the state’s reopening criteria (e.g. testing capacity, Personal Protective Equipment availability, etc.).
+In a press update earlier this week, Governor Lamont released a “Roadmap for Reopening Connecticut” document outlining Phases 2 & 3 of the state’s reopening strategy, as well as a progress report on the state’s reopening criteria (e.g. testing capacity, Personal Protective Equipment availability, etc.).
 The 44-page report is a little light on specifics and timing.
 The process is dependent on each preceding sector’s outcomes.

 Barbershops and Hair Salons to Reopen on June 1

 After delaying the initial reopening date, the state will allow barbershops and hair salons to reopen on Monday, June 1.
 Businesses planning on reopening will be required to follow strict cleaning and social distancing protocols.
 Please not that, even though your salon may open, it still needs to “self-certify” its protocols, and some may be limited by staffing issues.
 Please be sure to check before you head out.

 Please click here to review the sector rules for the reopening of barbershops and hair salons.

 The House Republican caucus on Wednesday announced that its members would be petitioning for a special session of the House to address loose ends and the duration of some of Governor Lamont’s emergency executive orders.
 We believe that it is time to reintroduce the public process of legislative and local input to the full range of issues being addressed by our diverse and differently-affected communities.
 One size does not necessarily fit all.